eawww/TungstenCarbide/game/rules/05-Items.md

 - **1-4** - Orphan and Trap are destroyed.
 - **5-6** - Orphan and item are returned to owner's hand.

 **Trap**: "I picked your pocket!"
-Owner of this trap randomly draws an item card from you.
+Owner of this trap randomly draws an item card from your hand.

 ## Dirt